 The versatile filmmaker Howard Hawks, who has contributed to just about every Hollywood genre, finished shooting and is responsible for the final cut of “Viva Villa!” a Selznick production, credited formally to Jack Conway.

-The movie is sporadically exciting biopic of the noted and notorious Mexican bandit Pancho Villa, beginning with his childhood (played as a boy by Phillip Cooper) through his adulthood years (during which he is played by Wallace Beery).
+The movie is a sporadically exciting biopic of the notorious Mexican bandit Pancho Villa, beginning with his childhood (played as a boy by Phillip Cooper) through his adulthood years (during which he is played by Wallace Beery).

-Like most biopics, the tale is uneven, but we do get a more multi-nuanced portrait of the leader and his schizoid personality as a poor peasant, crusader for the right causes, and then a brutal bandito.
+Like most biopics, the tale is sharply uneven, but it offers a more multi-nuanced portrait of the leader and his schizoid personality as a poor peasant, crusader for the right causes, and then a brutal bandito.

 At the height of his career, Wallace Beery is well cast, rendering one of his more powerful performances, which, alas, did not garner him a Best Actor Oscar nomination, despite the fact that the film was a huge hit and nominated for Best Picture and other awards.

 There are other screen and TV versions of Pancho Villa!
-But this 1934 work is one of the most enjoyable ones, even if it is not one of Hawks’ best pictures.
+But this 1934 work, deviating from facts as it is, is one of the most enjoyable ones, even if it is not one of Hawks’ best pictures.

 Oscar Nominations: 4